How to Upgrade From Fedora 36 to Fedora 37

 sudo dnf system-upgrade reboot

-The upgrade should start once you select the preferred kernel, and you should be greeted with a black screen showing the progress.
+The upgrade should start once you select the preferred kernel, and you should be greeted with a progress screen.

-Once it is done, you should be logged in to Fedora 37 to start experiencing the desktop.
+Once it is done, you can log in to Fedora 42 and start experiencing the desktop.